unibo-spe/spe-slides/content/10-ddd/_index.md

 1. Switch the design towards __event sourcing__, by memorising variations instead of snapshots.
 2. Implement the __CQRS pattern__ by splitting the repository into 2 parts:
   - a __write-model__ for storing variations
-  - a __read-model__ for retrieving a snapshot of the counter's value in a given moment
+  - a __read-model__ for retrieving a snapshot of the counter's value at a given moment

 <br>